The Average Cost of Adoption - What to Expect

 However, the average price of adoption isn’t something you have to be afraid of.
 A better understanding of what’s involved in the adoption process helps makes sense of the cost, and well-thought-out preparation can put a hopeful adoptive family in the right place to successfully handle the average cost to adopt a baby.

 That’s why we created this guide to the average cost of an adoption.
 While it’s true that every adoption journey features unique factors that influence the total cost, most families’ average adoption costs fall within the same range.
 We’re going to break this cost down and help you better understand why adoption can be expensive.
-If at any point while reading you have a specific question, you can call 1-800-ADOPTION to speak with an adoption professional.

 What is the Average Cost of an Adoption?